Skip to main content

 2023

-Bryant University grades a B on the nonprofit efficiency rubric.
-75/100 on the composite — above the national median, with strong performance on some factors balanced by middling performance on others.
+Bryant University grades a B on the NonprofitTruth efficiency rubric.
+65/100 on the composite — above the national median, with strong performance on some factors balanced by middling performance on others.

 Annual revenue at Bryant University runs $255.9M (2023), placing it among the larger U.S. nonprofits in the IRS Form 990 dataset.
-Bryant University directs 80% of its expenses to programs — above the third-party-rater threshold for an efficient organization.
+Bryant University holds a moderate reserve position relative to its $242.6M in annual expenses — neither fragile nor a large surplus.

 Revenue trend is mildly positive across the five-year filing window — modest growth, consistent with stable funding sources keeping pace with organizational costs.
-CEO compensation is reported as zero in the filing — typical for nonprofits where the chief executive is paid through a related entity (parent system, university, or foundation) rather than the filing organization itself, or for small organizations whose chief is a volunteer or board member.
+Officer compensation is modest relative to organizational size: Bryant University reports $4.7M in total compensation for current officers and key employees (Form 990 Part IX, line 5) against $255.9M in revenue.
+The ratio is well within the bands third-party charity raters consider reasonable at this scale.
 In the Education category, Bryant University sits alongside universities, K-12 systems, scholarship funds, and education-research organizations.
-Education-sector nonprofits often hold large endowments, which affects how the reserves-and-revenue ratios should be read.
+Education-sector nonprofits often hold large endowments, which affects how the reserves-and-revenue figures should be read.

 $255.9M